Benefits of a redundancy: why it isn’t the end of the world

 Whether it’s a professional nightmare or your dream come true, there’s no denying a job redundancy is an emotionally charged experience.

-While rationally you know it’s not your fault, when the moment to pack up your desk arrives, you might feel a little apprehensive.
-If that’s you, here are four great ways to find the silver lining.
+While rationally you know it’s not your fault, when the moment to pack up your desk arrives, you might feel apprehensive or even outright devastated.

 Secondary school teacher Saskia says:

-2. Coming to terms – it’s not personal
+3. Coming to terms with redundancy – it’s not personal

 Even if it was a long time coming, to see it in black and white can be a tough pill to swallow.
 The feeling of rejection is a natural human reaction you are totally justified in experiencing.
 But remember, this is not a reflection of you or your work.
 It’s your position in your organisation that’s redundant – not you.